pedrogutierresbr/pedrogutierresbr/README.md

 ### Hello friend! 🤖

-I'm a Front-end Developer, that has been working with web delopment since the end of 2020! 😁
+I'm a Front-end Developer, that has been working with web delopment since 2020! 😁

-I am passionate about solving problems and learning new things.
-Always ready for new challenges!🚀

-- 🔭 I’m currently improving my skills as a front end developer
+- 🔭 I’m currently improving my skills about VueJS
-- 🧠 I'm learning more about VueJS
+- 🧠 I'm learning more about Golang

 **Languages and Tools:**